sammosummo/sammosummo.github.io/_posts/2019-06-11-playing-pure-tones-with-pyqt5.md

 <script src="https://gist.github.com/sammosummo/0b85e27d6ff02bbf8809dab24be5158b.js"></script>

 To be clear, this is not good code!
-The latency is bellow 1 millisecond but this is still not great.
+The latency is below 1 millisecond but this is still not great.
 It wouldn’t work in circumstances where timing is absolutely critical, such as in a electrophysiology experiment, and I hate the play-silence-during-init hack.
 If anyone reading this has any suggestions for further improvements, please feel free to leave a comment below.